FunkyQChicken/PopPurpleTheme/README.md

 of this with some of the folder names, and additionally certain colors being set based on `$variant` being 'light'.
 For our case, `$variant` will always be 'dark'.

+Also, remember to change the Active Hint Color in the pop shell menu.
+That isn't set by the system theme.

 ### ToDo
 Some of the colors are embedded in svg files.
 These could be changed, either by changing them to use an external css file with the wanted colors, or by replacing the colors directly.
 Either way, this hasn't been done yet, so for a few gtk elements, Pop's defualt blue and orange highlights can come through.

+Pop Launcher selected items are hard to read.
+I don't know where the selected item text color is, but it needs to be fixed.

 -------------------